-More information: www.eastwestseed.com

-BREEDING TO FEED THE WORLD
+More information: www.eastwestseed.com BREEDING TO FEED THE WORLD

-- Family owned business, 3rd generation, founded in 1938 in Enkhuizen, The Netherlands - World leading vegetable breeding company, 2.000 employees, 42 subsidiaries, 3 joint ventures in 24 countries - Breeding activities in 23 crops, total number of varieties 1.100 - Considerable investments in markets like: China: 3 stations (M&S and R&D); South Africa: 2 stations (seed production and biotechnology joint-venture Westcape) - Subsidiary Vitalis, specialised in organic seeds - Support of CSR projects around the world: Fair Planet: supporting vegetable farmers in Ethiopia; Yayasan Foundation: supporting Indonesian smallholder farmers - Close cooperation with worldwide universities and institutes for R&D projects. - One of the founders of Seed Valley, the epicentre of the Dutch seed industry

-For over 77 years, family owned company Enza Zaden breeds vegetables attuned to the specific needs of the market and climate conditions.
-The breeding company provides people access to healthy, varied vegetables worldwide.
+For over 77 years, the family-owned company Enza Zaden has been breeding vegetables attuned to the specific needs of the market and climate conditions.
+The breeding company provides people with access to healthy, varied vegetables worldwide.
 Enza Zaden believes that feeding the world starts with the right varieties and the right seeds.
-Through the decentralized, multi-local approach the company empowers employees to make a difference.

-Enza Zaden's breeders are strongly committed to create added value like increased productivity, disease resistance, nutritional value and authentic flavours using the latest technologies available.
-Its varieties are developed for open field, greenhouses and hydroponic systems like vertical or city farming.
+Through its decentralised, multi-local approach the company empowers employees to make a difference.
+Enza Zaden's breeders are strongly committed to creating added value such as increased productivity, disease resistance, nutritional value and authentic flavours using the latest technologies.
+Its varieties are developed for the open field, greenhouses and hydroponic systems such as vertical or city farming.
 The results?

-Worldwide higher production of quality vegetables, an increasing sustainable agriculture and a healthier, more varied vegetable assortment for the consumer.
+The increased production of quality vegetables, a more sustainable agriculture and a healthier, more varied vegetable assortment for the consumer, worldwide.